alexapostolu/night/README.md

   - [x] `v3.0` the base release
     - [x] `v3.0.1` bug fix for source builds
   - [ ] `v3.1` functions will be able to return arrays, and accept array parameters
-  - [ ] `v3.2` better error messages, like, a lot better
-  - [ ] `v3.3` *sqdlib*, the standard library for Night; also included with a package manager!
+  - [ ] `v3.2` *sqdlib*, the standard library for Night; also included is the *dusk* package manager!

-### Current Progress

-A list of upcoming features I'm working on.

-**version 3.1**

-This version is close to being done (well, if the bugs don't kill me), and should come out ~~this~~ next weekend.

-**website**

-Still a lot of work to do on the website, but depending on how version 3.1 will go, then it should be done in two or three weeks.

 ---

 ### About Night

 Night is strong statically typed language that mirrors the C family in many ways.
 As of right now, it just supports basic functionality.
 It has five types, booleans, characters, integers, floats, and strings.
-Arrays and functions are also supported, however, functions currently cannot have array parameters, or return arrays (but that will soon change).
+Arrays and functions are also supported.
 Functions can also be one of the five types, as well as a null type.
 Loops are also included, with a simple for and while loop.

 Here is a little sample of my language: